victormlg/lib-json/README.md

-# C parser using flex and bison
+# JSON parser for C using flex and bison

+A C library for json parsing, using flex and bison.